 Companies spend an extraordinary amount of time and money trying to keep employees happy.
 They send out engagement surveys.
-They haul in new office furniture.
+Also, haul in new office furniture.
 They bake cakes to celebrate work anniversaries.
 And they are completely puzzled when employees still leave the company.

-If you are HR leader or team manager you may be reading this and thinking, “Yes!
+If you are an HR leader or team manager you may be reading this and thinking, “Yes!
 But what can I do?”
 And we’re sorry, but this article for your employees.
 The ones who take the surveys, sit on the new office chairs and eat the cake – but are still completely miserable.

 We get it.
 We escaped our jobs after working for more than 20 years in our fair share of dysfunctional workplaces.
 And now that we’ve put a little time and distance between us and our former careers, we can attribute our misery to one destructive, globally pervasive problem: workplace B.S.